chaoticmonky/pic10c_final/README.md

 # pic10c_final
 Final Assignment for PIC 10C

 I had been reading works of a few evolutionary biologists, including the Selfish Gene by Richard Dawkins, the book that inspired me to write this simulator.
 In the book, Dawkins refers to a simulation made in excel to find the evolutionary stable strategy in one of the basic type of games: repetitive prisoner's dilemma.
+A link to the simulator can be seen here: http://bioquest.org/esteem/esteem_details.php?product_id=262.

-I will describe the basic of the game now:
+I will describe the basics of the game now:

 Game:
 1. There are agents in the pool.
 They have food and health as attributes and two possible actions during the game: Cooperate or Defect.